UT Shield

 Guests are not designated individuals who have not completed their program requirements.

-• Joint Sponsorship: An activity in which both the University and a non-University group, association, corporation or individual sponsors.
+• Joint Sponsorship: An activity in which both the University and a non-University group, association, corporation, or individual sponsors.

 • Minor: An individual under the age of 18.
 For purposes of this policy, this definition does not include University-enrolled students under the age of 18.